-The Problem: Firearms are the second leading cause of injury deaths in the United States accounting for 30,896 deaths and 71,417 injuries in 2006.
-CDC: WISQUARS.
-Annually, firearm injuries generate life-time medical costs of roughly $2.3 billion.
+The Problem: Firearms were a leading cause of deaths in the United States in 2017, accounting for 39,659deaths nationwide2017 .
+CDC: Faststats Annually, firearm injuries generate lifetime medical costs of roughly $2.3 billion.
 Cook PJ, Lawrence BA, Ludwig J, Miller TR.
 The medical costs of gunshot injuries in the United States.JAMA.
 1999;282:447-454.

 The Evidence: Hahn et al. reviewed five studies that measured the impact of licensing laws and or registration laws on violent outcomes.
 Hahn, et al. Firearms laws and the reduction of violence: a systemic review.
 Am J Prev Med.
 2005;28(2S1):40-71.
 The review defined violent outcomes as specific violent crimes (all murder, aggravated assault, robbery, and rape), firearm-related suicide, and unintentional firearm injury.
 Due to inconsistent and statistically insignificant findings in the limited underlying studies, the reviewers concluded that there is currently not enough evidence to determine the effectiveness of registration and licensing requirements as public health interventions aimed at reducing gun-related harms.